 These rules do have exceptions.
 For example, if a rock is precariously balanced a small push might send it rolling down the hillside (breaking directness of effort).
 Or if you accidentally put a glass down on the edge of a table and turn round you may be surprised to hear it fall and shatter a few moments later.
-The interesting thing is even these very natural breakings of the rules cause us surprise, or like magnetism’s action at a distance, seem like magic.
+The interesting thing is even these very natural breakings of the rules cause us surprise or, like magnetism’s action at a distance, seem like magic.

-All of these rules are systematically broken by human technology, and in particular digital technology, consider a mobile phone:
+All of these rules are systematically broken by human technology, and in particular digital technology.
+Consider a mobile phone:

 - no directness of effort — Dial one digit wrong and you may ring someone in a different country, not just next door.

-- no locality of effect – The whole purpose of a phone is to ring people up – spatial non-locality; the alarm you set at night and then rings in the morning – temporal non-locality; and text messages break both spatial and temporal locality!
+- no locality of effect — The whole purpose of a phone is to ring people up — spatial non-locality; the alarm you set at night rings in the morning — temporal non-locality; and text messages break both spatial and temporal locality!

 It is interesting that in many areas of modern life where there is physical complexity, such as in the chemical plant, digital technology is being used to augment or substitute some of the unnatural activities.
-In a plane where cables once ran from cockpit to wing flaps, now wires carry signals to actuators.
-In the chemical plant not only are many valves operated electronically, but also sensors allow one to see the impact across the plant.
+In a plane where cables once ran from cockpit to wing flaps, wires now carry signals to actuators.
+In the chemical plant not only are many valves operated electronically, but sensors allow one to see the impact across the plant.

-Continuity is often broken in magic worlds and in science fiction where portals and teleportation allows us to move across space, or in the case of the Tardis [Ta09] across time, without touching the points in between.more: Continuity and learning, funny functions, different properties ‘stuff’ theorists, atomism, boundaries and identity
+Continuity is often broken in magic worlds and in science fiction where portals and teleportation allow us to move across space, or in the case of the Tardis [Ta09] across time, without touching the points in between.more: Continuity and learning, funny functions, different properties ‘stuff’ theorists, atomism, boundaries and identity

 In the story of the Frog Prince [GG23], the princess eventually kisses the frog and it turns into a handsome prince.
 Although this transmutation is odd, we accept it in the magic world.
 However, imagine if the story had three frogs, which, when the last was kissed, became a single prince.
-Somehow this is more shocking.
+Somehow this is much more surprising.
 Conservation of number seems more primitive than conservation of form.